Hi, I’m Sophie! I’m a Nashville-based musician, artist, and naturalist.

 I nodded and thanked him many times, grateful to have reached this haven of hospitality.
 The pilgrim dinner was joyous.
 Out of the fourteen people at the table, I was the only American.
 English was the common language, although I heard German, Dutch, and French conversations at various points throughout the evening.
 I met several other pilgrims about my age: Luuk from The Netherlands, Sam from Germany and lived in Norway, Zena from Leipzig, Lawrence from France, Naomi from The Netherlands, Aubrey, Laurent, and Olivia from France, two guys from Ireland, and two women from Canada.
 Sam spoke seven languages, which he did with ease around the table.

-Dinner was of pasta with vegetables and sun-dried tomatoes, bread and butter and jam, and I think yogurt for dessert.
-There was wine in white ceramic pitchers, and after dinner the table became quite merry.
+Dinner was of pasta with vegetables and sun-dried tomatoes, bread and butter and jam, and yogurt for dessert.
+There was wine in ceramic pitchers, and after dinner the table became quite merry.
 Zena asked me how old I was.

-“We’ve got a birthday!” she exclaimed for all the room.
+“We’ve got a birthday!” she exclaimed for all the room to hear.

-Everyone clapped and cheered as if their favorite team had scored.
-I felt my face turn bright red, but I didn’t mind.
+Everyone clapped and cheered as if their team had scored.
 They all wished me a happy birthday and promised not to sing because “that would be embarrassing.”
 This was the first birthday I had spent away from my family.
 My heart was filled with the warmth and kindness of these fellow pilgrims, and in gratitude I lay my head down that night.
-It had truly been a golden day.
+It truly was a golden day.